UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 ### **Answer:**

 **Tyler:** The Universe doesn't have a foundation.

-And honestly, I think that if we realize that we're at a good spot in terms of funding at the Multi SIG.
+We're at a good spot in terms of funding at the Multi SIG.
 We'll have some creative ways to do it over time if we want to get more capital in the treasury to compensate people working on the project.
-We can pay attention to some of what happens at the rollout of Barnbridge and that DAO.
-We can ultimately play it by ear.
-But right now, we're not undercapitalized.
+We can pay attention to some of what happens at the rollout of Barnbridge and their DAO.
+We can play it by ear.
+Right now, we're not undercapitalized.
 We're under-talented.
 We always need more talent.
-So I don't think capital is the issue right now.
+I don't think capital is the issue right now.

 ### **Question:**

-James F asks; How are we moving FLUFs and associated projects over?
+How are we moving FLUFs and associated projects over?

-### **Answer:**

-**Mark:** Tyler was talking about this.

-### **Question:**

-But I just thought of something because I'm reading through more questions, and; avgmayosandwich is saying some stuff; You can talk to XYZ.
-You can't talk to OpenSea.

-### **Answer:**
+### **Question: avgmayosandwich**

 **Mark:** There's a button on the FLUFs website that is a view on OpenSea.
-So maybe we can talk to Aaron about getting that switched from OpenSea to Universe.
+We can talk to Aaron about getting that switched from OpenSea to Universe. (or adding an additional button)

 **Tyler:** Even some of our stuff like Enter DAO and Sharded Minds.
-We should definitely get to go.
+We should definitely get to them to list on Universe.

-**Mark:** Well, here's one thing that I've already been talking about people are going to want.
-Okay, I'll drop alpha because I've already talked to David and Aaron about this.
+**Mark:** I've already talked to David and Aaron about this.
 Our ecosystem partners, like Enter DAO, the FLUF Burrows.
 There are a lot of cool items.

-Hold on.
-Let me finish this because this is important.
-I think people are going to like this.
-So when you have an ASM brain, you're going to be able to put it in a FLUF.
+This is important.
+When you have an ASM brain, you're going to be able to put it in a FLUF.
 You're going to be able to do all this other stuff.
-But what if I've already talked to David, and I said we can put buttons on the Marketplace that's, put this in another NFT and then okay, you have your FLUF Burrow.
-How about I have a button that brings me directly to my burrow?
+I've already talked to David, and I said we can put buttons on the Marketplace that say "put this brain in another NFT".
+Maybe button that brings me directly to my burrow?
 I don't have to go to the underground, click through all this stuff, and go to my burrow.
-It's like, okay, I have it right here.
+I have it right here.
 Boom.
 Click and go there.

-And then integrate buttons, maybe put a swap feature for and just make the UI more friendly to those collections.
-People are going to want to use them because we can easily just integrate the underground into our Marketplace.
+People are going to want to use Universe because we can easily integrate the underground into our Marketplace.
 Even Enter DAO can rent an asset out of the front end.
-That's one thing that many people maybe not realize.
-But any NFT minted on Universe Contracts is compatible with Enter DAO, Land Works, Land Writing, and they call it Land Works.
-But you can rent any NFT.
-You could rent out your polymer for a party or something.
+That's one thing that many people may not realize.
+Any NFT minted on Universe Contracts is compatible with Enter DAO and Land Works.
+You can rent any NFT.
+You could rent out your Polymorph for a party or something.

-**Tyler:** Which will be important when it comes to gaming.
-One thing I was going to say is that I just hired a UI UX person who I'm going to start designing figmas of a Marketplace.
-I don't know their tech stacks, a custom Marketplace for certain projects, and flipping them to the Founders of those projects.
-So it's not like we can code them for them.
-But if we get to that point and that's successful, maybe we start coding them and open source them and give them out.
-But realistically, if FLUFs had a Marketplace on their site, it's most likely going to be Universe because we'll probably help them build that.
+**Tyler:** That will be important when it comes to gaming.
+One thing I was going to say is that I just hired a UI/UX person who I'm going to start designing figmas of a Marketplace.
+I don't know their tech stack, a custom Marketplace for certain projects, and flipping them to the founders of those projects.
+It's not like we can code them for them.
+But if we get to that point and that's successful, maybe we start coding them and open source them and give them away.

+Realistically, if FLUFs had a Marketplace on their site, it's likely going to be Universe because we'll probably help them build that.
 I would say the same with Sharded Minds.
 Enter DAO is going to build into it.
 We go to Polygon like League DAO, and I've even talked to Fractional, and we could probably do something like that with Charged Particles.
-So we need to get as many listings as possible.
+We need to get as many listings as possible.
 And that is one of the ways that I think will work to do that.

-**Mark:** I think adding features to, and even we're going to do this to our NFTs, you're going to be able to scramble your Polymorph from the Marketplace.
+**Mark:** We're thinking of this for our NFTs, you're going to be able to scramble your Polymorph from the Marketplace.

-**Troy:** That's where the whole finders fee stuff comes in.
-You can build out your own interface on top of the Marketplace, and that's the big incentivization because then the front end can also take a cut, and those types of features should end up more over on their sites.
+**Troy:** That's where the whole finders fee comes in.
+You can build out your own interface on top of the Marketplace, and that's a big incentive.
+Then the front end can also take a cut, and those types of features should end up more over on their sites.
 And then they plug in almost like plugging into a back end to our Marketplace, and that's where that stuff starts to get interesting.

 **Mark:** Just to access liquidity.